 Members with an active hospice election must select a Medicare-certified hospice Provider.
 Hospice claims are sent directly to Medicare.
 Providers of all services to those on hospice must submit their claims directly to Medicare Fee-For-Service for Hospice.
 Once payment for claims has been received, the Medicare EOMB and a secondary claim should be submitted.
 MVP will then coordinate benefits to pay the balance due minus the Member's responsibility.
 Coverage includes medical supplies related to the hospice care and use of DME equipment, per hospice contracts.

 All DME must be provided through a participating Provider or hospice vendor.
-Drugs traditionally covered under Part B and Part D are covered under the Medicare Part A per-diem payment to the hospice program.
+Drugs traditionally covered under Part B and Part D are covered under the Medicare Part A perdiem payment to the hospice program.
 For prescription drugs to be covered outside of the Part A per diem and under the Member's Part D benefit, the hospice Provider must provide documentation identifying why the drug is unrelated to the terminal illness or related condition.
-Prescribers who are unaffiliated with the hospice Provider should also attest that they have coordinated with the hospice Provider and the hospice Provider confirmed that the drug is unrelated to the terminal illness or related condition.
+Prescribers who are unaffiliated with the hospice Provider should also attest that they have coordinated with the hospice Provider and the hospice Provider confirmed that the drug is unrelated to the terminal illness.

-With the exception of payment for physician services, payment for hospice care is made at one of four predetermined prospective rates depending on level of care.
+Except for payment for Provider services, payment for hospice care is made at one of four predetermined prospective rates depending on level of care.
 The four levels of care are: